 Five Easy Steps to Perfect Your Deadlift

 In this video, we teach you how to deadlift in five easy steps.
 With these steps, you’ll learn how to execute a conventional deadlift with perfect form, every time.

 The deadlift involves picking up a heavy weight from the ground.
 It directly trains the spinal erectors, and involves the entire posterior chain as well as upper body muscles including the deltoids, trapezius and biceps muscles.
 It builds a strong back better than any other barbell exercise.

 Back strength is important for overall back health – a strong back is a less vulnerable back to injury.
-Deadlifts are, unfortunately, easy to do wrong and therefore, have potential to injure.
-However, if you learn to deadlift correctly, you will have less potential for back injury while performing the movement and in life.
+If you learn to deadlift correctly, you may have less potential for back injury while performing the movement and in life.

 You may have heard the deadlift described as “a measure of brute strength.”
 If you yank on the barbell hard enough, it’ll come off the ground, right?
 Not quite.
 Just like the squat and the press, there is a proper way to execute the deadlift.
-Keep reading to learn the five step setup to a perfect deadlift.
+Keep reading to learn five steps to a perfect deadlift.